The Human Truth Foundation

 For more, see:

 Tajikistan does relatively well in encouraging good health, compared to many other countries.
-Tajikistan comes in the best 20 when it comes to its suicide rate31.
-It does better than average for its immunizations take-up32, its alcohol consumption rate33 and in its smoking rate34.
+Tajikistan does better than average in its suicide rate32, delivery rate of infant DTP immunizations in the 2020s33, delivery rate of 7x Infant Immunizations 2011-201534, its alcohol consumption rate35 and in the prevalence of overweight adults36.
 Tajikistan does not succeed in everything, however.
-Tajikistan does worse than average when it comes to its average life expectancy11, its adolescent birth rate35 and in its fertility rate14.
-The number of overweight adults has increased by 14% during the past 40 years.
+Tajikistan does worse than average in terms of its average life expectancy11, its adolescent birth rate37, childhood mortality in the 2020s38 and in its fertility rate15.
+The number of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in Tajikistan improved by +9yrs in the 30 years from 1990, just over the global average improvement of +7.9yrs.
 Tajikistan's peak fertility rate was 7.04 in 1968.

 Life Expectancy